ricrocha82/download_genome/README.md

-# download_genome
+# genome download
-codes to download genome from different sources using just few lines
+codes to download genomes from different sources using just a few lines